-Parameters Description Day/Night mode There are three modes: Auto: The camera will automatically switch between day mode (color) and night mode (black/white) under certain exposure level, defined by user at "Switch from Day mode to Night mode".
-Day: The camera always stays in day mode (color) regardless of exposure level.
+Parameters Description There are three modes: Auto: The camera will automatically switch between day mode (color) and night mode (black/white) under certain exposure level, Day/Night mode defined by user at "Switch from Day mode to Night mode".
+Day/Night mode Day: The camera always stays in day mode (color) regardless of exposure level.
 Night: The camera always stays in night mode (black/white) regardless of exposure level.
-IR LED Control This feature is visible only in cameras with built-in IR LED.
-There are two modes: Auto: The built-in IR LED will be turned on automatically upon day to night switch and turned off upon night to day switch.
-Disabled: The IR LED will be off regardless of day and night mode.
-Zoom cameras have adaptive IR profile, which means that when IR LED Control is set to " Auto " (default setting), the IR LED automatically adapts to the required IR LED power as the camera is zoomed in or out.
-Switch from Day mode to Night mode The scale of 0~100 allows user define the exposure level at which the day to night switch should happen.
-The higher is the value, the darker the environment has to be to trigger the day to night switch.
+Switch from Day The scale of 0~100 allows user define the exposure level at which Switch from Day the day to night switch should happen.
+The higher is the value, the mode to Night mode darker the environment has to be to trigger the day to night switch.